Economics - Bachelor of Arts

 Minimum Passing Grade

-A minimum grade of D is required for all Arts degree courses unless otherwise noted next to the appropriate course in the program of study.
+A minimum grade of D or credit (CR) is required for all Arts degree courses unless otherwise noted next to the appropriate course in the program of study.

 Minimum Transfer Grade for Credit

 A minimum grade of D is required on any transfer credit granted for the program.
-Arts and Science courses require a minimum grade of C- when the course is used as a prerequisite.
+Unless otherwise stated, Arts and Science courses require a minimum grade of C- when the course is used as a prerequisite.
 Transfer credit decisions made by the university are final and cannot be appealed.

 Out-of-Faculty Options Requirements

-Degree options may include a maximum of 15 credits from courses offered by a Faculty or School other than Arts and Science except for those students completing an out-of-faculty minor or those who have met the minor requirements with a diploma.
-These students must complete their degree options from courses offered within the Faculty of Arts and Science.
-Fine arts courses taken to fulfil breadth requirements do not count towards the allocation of out-of-faculty credit.
+Students may take a maximum of 18 credits from courses offered by a MacEwan University Faculty or School other than Arts and Science.
+Students completing an out-of-Faculty minor or laddering students who have met the minor requirements with a MacEwan University diploma must complete their degree requirements from courses offered within the Faculty of Arts and Science or from the list of Cross-Faculty Course Recognitions in the Academic Calendar.
+Courses deemed as Cross-Faculty Course Recognitions are used to fulfill in-Faculty courses within the BA and do not count as out-of-Faculty options.
+Fine arts courses taken to fulfil breadth requirements count as in-Faculty credit.

 Progression of Studies